sthsuyash/CSIT_Labs/3rd_Semester/Computer_Graphics/README.md

-# All the algorithms and programs for Computer Graphics using C++
+# All the algorithm programs for Computer Graphics using C++

 ## How to add graphics.h in dev C++